 I am an Assistant Professor in the Department of Political Science at Boston University.
 I received my Ph.D. from Columbia University in May 2013, and recently completed a year as a National Fellow at the University of Virginia’s Miller Center of Public Affairs.

 My research analyzes democratic representation in the United States from several angles.
-My dissertation, Special Interest Partisanship: The Transformation of American Political Parties, employs both qualitative and statistical tools to explain changes in the relationship between political parties and special interest groups since the New Deal.
-I also have an ongoing project, co-authored with Jeffrey Lax and Justin Phillips, analyzing public opinion and representation on gay rights issues.
-My newest project, co-authored with Kelly Rader, investigates why the states most opposed to federal spending tend to receive disproportionately large amounts of federal money.
+My book project, Picking Sides: Group-Party Linkages in Postwar America, employs both qualitative and statistical tools to explain changes in the relationship between political parties and special interest groups since the New Deal.
+I also have two projects examining the relationship between public opinion and different political outcomes.
+The first, co-authored with Jeffrey Lax and Justin Phillips, analyzes opinion and representation on gay rights issues.
+The second, co-authored with Kelly Rader, investigates why the states most opposed to federal spending tend to receive disproportionately large amounts of federal money.